calliereimann/389memorythreadcode/README.md

 Multithreading Assignment:

 I had some trouble coming up with a way of testing these things at first, but the (somewhat) clunky method I came up with is the best that I have.
+I apologize for the incompleteness: this is my literal first time using the <thread> library, and so a lot of time I would have had to work on the assignment was spent instead trying to understand how anything actually worked in the first place.

+The central barrier was implemented essentially identically to how we set it up in class - I needed to make sense also considered "atomic" in order to get the code to compile, but once I did (and i figured out how to pass references into threads) it worked quite well.